PistonDevelopers/blog.piston.rs/_posts/2014-12-27-the-road-to-high-level-libraries.md

 }
 ```

-In all such cases, the documentation of the function must include a notice about what the unsafety is about.
+When you see `DANGER`, the documentation of the function must include a notice about what the unsafety is about.
 This way, if there is no unsafe block in the closure, the code is guaranteed to be safe.

-The scoped thread local solution could avoid this, but will cause task panic in the same situation.
+Scoped thread locals can avoid this, but will cause task panic in the same situation.
-It is harder to reason about task panic with `&RefCell<T>` and scoped thread locals,
-which might be critical for some types of applications.
-Piston-Current lets you choose what is right for your case.
+Piston-Current lets you choose either one.

 Using current objects in library design requires some knowledge about the danger of mutable aliased pointers.
 Dereferencing, borrowing and then assigning with `Current` multiple times in same scope is considered unsafe.